CraftAcademyLabs/ca_course/bmi_challenge/step_4_acceptance_tests.md

 **To stop the server in your terminal, just press the `ctrl` + `C` keys on your keyboard.
 To start it again, just type `rackup` and press enter.**

-At this point we are ready to add some tests to our `bmi_ui_spec.js`.
+At this point, we are ready to add some tests to our `bmi_ui_spec.js`.

 What we want Jasmine to do is to:
 1. Fill in the fields for Weight and Height with values.